erdeneryesil/NeuralNetworkCore/NeuralNetworkGui/README.md

 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/d5ee2c7d-9696-487f-ac59-10d54fb5d60e" width="800"/>
 </p>

-As soon as the training starts, the text on the <b>Train</b> button changes to <b>'Stop Training'</b>.
+As soon as the training starts, the text on button  <b>Train</b> changes to <b>'Stop Training'</b>.
 To stop the training, it is necessary to press the same button again.

 <p align="center">